On Feb, 25 2020

 Lastly, just because an image works today, doesn’t mean it will work tomorrow.
 Constantly be A/B testing images and always be optimizing.

-5. A/B test copy on your landing page
+5. A/B test copy on your e-commerce landing page

 What you think might work with copy may not actually be the case when it’s put into practice.
 A/B test key areas of copy that help “scanners” to convert.
 Scanners are those consumers that do not need a great amount of convincing to buy, they already know they’re likely too, they’ve most likely done their research beforehand.
 Use important pieces of copy to give these buyers all the information they need.
 Focus on: